solana-foundation/developer-content/docs/intro/quick-start/program-derived-address.md

 ---

-Note that the `bump = message_account.bump` constraint uses the bump seed stored on the `mesesage_account`, rather than having Anchor recalculate it.
+Note that the `bump = message_account.bump` constraint uses the bump seed stored on the `message_account`, rather than having Anchor recalculate it.

 ---